SimarSima/CordovaAndroidShowPDFPlugin/README.md

 1. ```git clone https://github.com/SimarSima/CordovaAndroidShowPDFPlugin.git```
 2. ```cordova plugin add "your patch"```

-The path of PDF must be a absolute path.Like “file:///stroage/XXXXXXX”
+The path of PDF must not be a absolute path.Like “/stroage/XXXXXXX”